 FIG. 4.-Predicted stock return volatilities versus realized stock return volatilities, average predicted stock returns versus average realized stock returns, the q-theory model, matching expected returns and variances simultaneously.
 Figures 4a, 4c, and 4e report the volatility plots for the 10 SUE portfolios, the 10 B/M portfolios, and the 10 CI portfolios, respectively.
-Figures 4b, 4d, and 4f report the expected return plots for the 10 SUE portfolios, the 10 B/M portfolios, and the 10 CI portfolios, respectively.
+Figures 4b, 4d, and 4f report the expected return plots for the 10 SUE portfolios, the 10 B/M portfolios, respectively.

-- In sum, the q-theory model does a poor job of matching expected returns and variances simultaneously in the SUE and CI portfolios but a somewhat better job in the B/M portfolios. - Estimation picks large adjustment cost parameter a and capital share parameter $\alpha$ to match volatilities, but this worsens fit of expected returns. - The correlation puzzle: Recall that investment returns and stock returns should be the same in realization, across firms and time. - So far, we just matched average returns and volatilities, not the correlations.
+- In sum, the q-theory model does a poor job of matching expected returns and variances simultaneously in the SUE and CI portfolios but a somewhat better job in the B/M portfolios. - Estimation picks large adjustment cost parameter a and capital share parameter $\alpha$ to match volatilities, but that worsens the fit for the expected returns. - The correlation puzzle: Recall that investment returns and stock returns should be the same in realization, across firms and time. - So far, we just matched average returns and volatilities, not the correlations.